7 Best Lucid Dreaming Books Every Conscious Dreamer Must Read

 The possibilities are endless, but the author shows some common ways using which you could get rid of your fears, practice your skills and get solutions for your problems.

 #6 Inner Work – Using Dreams and Active Imagination for Personal Growth

 The above talk brings me to the book named “Inner Work” by Robert A. Johnson which will guide you on how to use your dreams for your personal growth.

 Creative visualization is a way using which one can alter their inner beliefs to achieve various goals in their life and dreams gives one an opportunity to take their imagination to a different level and that’s the prime concern of this book.

 A very interesting read that’s equally beneficial for beginners and advanced lucid dreamers, the author shows in the book how you can plan your dreams, set intentions and control them in the way you want.

-Even if you are an expert lucid dreamer your control over your dreams is limited, and it is also very difficult to dream exactly what you want, “the conscious exploration of dreaming” will help you to get better at both these things.
+Even if you are an expert lucid dreamer your control over your dreams is limited, and it is also very difficult to dream exactly what you want, “the conscious exploration of dreaming” will help you to get better at both of these things.

 I hope you enjoyed this post.
 Which one among these books are you going to read next?
 Which book would you put on the top of this list?, I would love to hear your views on this, so please do comment below before leaving.
-(Your email id will be safe and hidden, you can even prefer your secondary email id for commenting)

 If this post was helpful to you then please spread the word by sharing it on your online social networks.